SmittyHendrixCodes/GolfCourseAnalyzer/README.md

 - License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not licensed

 - Acknowledgments